openNDS/mesh11sd/README.md

 	# mesh_phy_index (optional)
 	#
 	# Force use of a particular radio for the mesh interface
-	# Must be an interger value corresponding to the physical radio hardware (eg. phy0, phy1 etc.).
+	# Must be an integer value corresponding to the physical radio hardware (eg. phy0, phy1 etc.).
 	# Default - Not Set
 	#
 	# Useful for devices with more than one phy on a particular band